Prag8855/aab/content/guides/losing-your-job.md

 ### Calculate your notice period

 Your job has a notice period (*[[Kündigungsfrist]]*), even during your [probation period](/glossary/Probezeit).
 If you get laid off, you get paid until the end of the notice period.
-During your notice period, your employer can make you work, or send your on [garden leave](https://en.wikipedia.org/wiki/Garden_leave).
+During your notice period, your employer can make you work, or send you on [garden leave](https://en.wikipedia.org/wiki/Garden_leave).
 If you have unused vacation days, your employer usually forces you to go on vacation.

 If you get fired for misconduct, there might be no notice period.[^10]